 Never provide financial or personal details to a caller, but call back on a number you know to be authentic.
-Some scammers have the ability to spoof authentic numbers to fool you into thinking that they are genuine.
+Many scammers have the ability to spoof authentic numbers to fool you into thinking that they are genuine.

 If You Have Been a Victim of Telephone Banking Fraud